 The Goddard Caddis is an awesome searching dry fly in fall and it works great at imitating the last caddis hatch of the season which happens in October.

 You should fish these flies as a searching pattern close to the bank or in fast water.
 Even if you’re not seeing much surface action from the fish, they are still looking up hoping for the odd bit of protein to come their way.

 You will need to have the Goddard Caddis in a large range of sizes from 10 to 18.
 When imitating the caddis hatch, a size 14 is your best bet but size 10-14 can work well.
 When you’re using it as a searching pattern, smaller sizes work best, and that is when sizes 16-18 come into play.

 What do trout eat in the fall?

-As you can see from the selection of flies, trout eat anything they can get their hands on in the fall.
+Some of these are cheap flies, but as you can see from our selection, trout eat anything they can get their hands on in the fall.
 The fish are not fussy while they try and pack on those pounds to try and survive the wintertime.
 But, we are still talking about trout here so they won’t eat anything and are still a little selective based on what is in the river system.

 Their diet will consist of nymphs such as midges, mayflies, stoneflies, and snobugs, eggs, hatching insects, worms, and small baitfish.